wareya/OpenMW-Shaders/README.md

 (The ripple density can be set to anything you want, but "Simple" ripples won't render.)

+Then, enable post-processing, open the post-processing settings, and add the water shader below ssao (if you have it) but above everything else.
+The water shader is not 100% compatible with cloud and volumetric fog shaders; you'll need to move them around a bit and decide which order looks better.

 # License

     Copyright 2022-2023 wareya